Griesbacher/nagflux/README.md

 - Gearman: If you have a distributed setup, that's the way to go
 <p>With both ways you could enrich your performance data with additional informations from livestatus.
 Like downtimes, notifications and so.<p>

+Targets can be:

+- **InfluxDB**, that's the main target and the reason for this project.
+- Elasticsearch, more a prove of concept but it worked some time ago ;)
+- JSON, to parse the data by an third tool.

 ![Dataflow Image](https://raw.githubusercontent.com/Griesbacher/nagflux/master/doc/NagfluxDataflow.png "Nagflux Dataflow")

 ## OMD